 Aside from delays, configuring the two to work together can be complicated.
 Ensuring the robot processes and adapts to the change correctly can cause more of a headache than its worth.

-What are the advantages of 5G?
+What are the advantages of 5G for robotics?

 Now that we’ve reviewed the current solutions, the question still remains: what advantages does 5G have that the other options don’t?